asposato/process_sperm_barcodes/README.md

   	├── data
   	├── experiments
 ```
-First, populate `directory_name/SpermAnalysis_Muller1/` with the viz folders.
+Next, populate `directory_name/SpermAnalysis_Muller1/` with the viz folders.
 You will need a folder for each sample replicate like `fish1_s1_rep1` and within that folder the `fish1_s1_rep1.allReadCounts` file at the minimum.
 Beware: if you change the name of the SpermAnalysis_Muller1 folder, you will also need to do so anywhere it appears within the jupyter notebook `process_sperm_barcodes.ipynb`.

 Next, download and save the `process_sperm_barcodes.ipynb` to `directory_name`.
 It should be at the same "level" as `SpermAnalysis_Muller1`